The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 DAY 13 – ESSENTIAL CHIANG MAI SIGHTSEEING

-In the afternoon, treat yourself to a Thai massage (use our top tips for the Best Chiang Mai massages!) or join a session of Monk Chat at Wat Chedi Luang, then take a refreshing dip in your Chiang Mai hotel pool.
-For dinner, eat classic Thai food – like Pad Thai, Papaya Salad or Phanaeng Curry – from one of the local open-air restaurants (Lucky Too, Aroy Dee and Kanjana are all good choices; find our specific tips for what to eat in Chiang Mai in our blog post: Things To Do in Chiang Mai).
+For dinner, eat classic Thai Food – like Pad Thai, Papaya Salad or Phanaeng Curry – from one of the local restaurants.
+Lucky Too, Aroy Dee and Baan Landai are all good choices; find specific tips for what to eat in Chiang Mai in our article: Best Things To Do in Chiang Mai.

 DAY 14 – CHIANG MAI DAY TOUR

 Wrap up your 2 weeks in Thailand on a tour that goes beyond the Chiang Mai Old Town.
-Travel into the mountains for a trekking tour, go north to Chiang Rai to see the famous White Temple and Golden Triangle (get the details!) or spend the day providing care for elephants (find out more!).
+Travel into the mountains for a trekking tour, go north to Chiang Rai to see the famous White Temple and Golden Triangle (get the details) or spend the day providing care for elephants (find out more).

 Chiang Mai Itinerary: The Best Way To Spend 3 Days in Chiang Mai, Thailand by JetSettingFools.com